mstudiva/Siderastrea-siderea-annotated-transcriptome/tagSeq_TranscriptomeAnnotation_README.txt

 mv Siderastrea_siderea_transcriptome/davies_Ssid.fasta .
 mv davies_Ssid.fasta Ssiderea.fasta

-# use the stream editor to find and replace all instances of "comp" with "Cladocopium" in the symbiont transcriptome
+# use the stream editor to find and replace all instances of component designations with the species name
 sed -i 's/comp/Ssiderea/g' Ssiderea.fasta

 mkdir radice